Last Updated January 4, 2021 at 8:40 A.m.

 - Throughout the year, some members of the student body, faculty, and staff are likely to have COVID and have been present at school when they are contagious but either pre-symptomatic or asymptomatic.
 “Close contact” is contact with a COVID-positive individual in a manner that is more likely to transmit the virus.
 Close contact is defined as being closer than 6 feet, for 15 minutes (cumulative) or more with a COVID-positive individual.

 - For any close contact to COVID (either at school or away from school) it is best to seek medical advice, to engage the school in conversation about how to proceed, and work with the school to create a return plan.
-The plan will include one or all of the following and will be handled on a case by case basis: communication from the family Doctor’s office to the school acknowledging they are cleared to return, a negative test that will be shared with the school nurse, and self-quarantine for 14 days.
+The plan will include one or all of the following and will be handled on a case by case basis: communication from the family Doctor’s office to the school acknowledging they are cleared to return, a negative test that will be shared with the school nurse, and self-quarantine for 7 days with a negative test or 10 days without a test.
 During any quarantine period, if your son is able to continue attendance through remote resources and keep up with all assignments he will not be counted absent.

 President: Tim Reilly | 513.761.7815 x167 | firstname.lastname@example.org